csgillespie/efficientR/main.md

 ### Branches, forks, pulls and clones

 Git is a large program which takes a long time to learn in depth.
 However, getting to grips with the basics of some of its more advanced functions can make you a more efficient collaborator.
 Using and merging branches, for example, allows you to test new features in a self-contained environment before it is used in production (e.g. when shifting to an updated version of a package which is not backwards compatible).
 Instead of bogging you down with a comprehensive discussion of what is possible, this section cuts to the most important features for collaboration: branches, forks, fetches and clones.
-For a more detailed description of Git's powerful functionality, we recommend the Jenny Byran's [book](http://happygitwithr.com/), "Happy Git and GitHub for the useR".
+For a more detailed description of Git's powerful functionality, we recommend Jenny Byran's [book](http://happygitwithr.com/), "Happy Git and GitHub for the useR".

 Branches are distinct versions of your repository.
-Git allows you jump seamlessly between different versions of your entire project.
+Git allows you to jump seamlessly between different versions of your entire project.
 To create a new branch called test, you need to enter the shell and use the Git command line:

 ```bash
 git checkout -b test
 ```

-This is equivalent of entering two commands: `git branch test` to create the branch and then `git checkout test` to *checkout* that branch.
+This is the equivalent of entering two commands: `git branch test` to create the branch and then `git checkout test` to *checkout* that branch.
 Checkout means switch into that branch.
 Any changes will not affect your previous branch.
 In RStudio you can jump quickly between branches using the drop down menu in the top right of the Git pane.
 This is illustrated in figure \@ref(fig:9-1): see the `master` text followed by a down arrow.
 Clicking on this will allow you to select other branches.

 Forks are like branches but they exist on other people's computers.
 You can fork a repository on GitHub easily, as described on the site's [help pages](https://help.github.com/articles/fork-a-repo/).
 If you want an exact copy of this repository (including the commit history) you can *clone* this fork to your computer using the command `git clone` or by using a Git GUI such as GitHub Desktop.
-This is preferable from a collaboration perspective than cloning the repository directly, because any changes can be pushed back online easily if you are working from your own fork.
+This is preferable from a collaboration perspective compared to cloning the repository directly, because any changes can be pushed back online easily if you are working from your own fork.
 You cannot push to forks that you have not created.
 If you want your work to be incorporated into the original fork you can use a *pull request*.
 Note: if you don't need the project's entire commit history, you can simply download a zip file containing the latest version of the repository from GitHub (see at the top right of any GitHub repository).

 A pull request (PR) is a mechanism on GitHub by which your code can be added to an existing project.
 One of the most useful features of a PR from a collaboration perspective is that it provides an opportunity for others to comment on your code, line by line, before it gets merged.
 This is all done online on GitHub, as discussed in [GitHub's online help](https://help.github.com/articles/merging-a-pull-request/).
 Following feedback, you may want to refactor code, written by you or others.